Pimm's: Serving

 Pimm's is dark brown with a reddish tint, and a subtle taste of spice and citrus fruit.
 As a summer long drink, it is normally served as a Pimm's cup cocktail, a drink with "English-style" (clear and carbonated) lemonade, as well as various chopped garnishes, particularly apple, cucumber, orange, lemon, strawberry and mint or borage, though mint is more common.
 Ginger ale is used as a common substitute for lemonade.

 Pimm's can also be mixed with champagne (or other sparkling white wines), resulting in a drink known as a "Pimm's Royal Cup".
 Pimm's Winter Cup is generally mixed with warm apple juice.
-A "Glasgow Garden Party" is a drink made with Pimm's substituting lemonade with Irn Bru excluding any fruit garnish.
+A "Glasgow Garden Party" is a drink made with Pimm's, substituting lemonade with Irn-Bru and excluding any fruit garnish.
 A "Pimmlet" is a gimlet with Pimm's No.1 substituted for gin.
 A Pimm's mojito substitutes lemon and lime soda with muddled limes and soda water.